Ravi Kinagi: Biography

-Ravi Kinagi was born into a Kannada family.
+Ravi Kinagi was born into a Kannada-speaking family.
 He learned the basics of filmmaking from his father Shankar Kinagi who was a producer and director.
 He was born and brought up in Mumbai.
 He worked with Rajshri Films when they were making Paheli, Naiyya, and Kanoon Ka Shikar.
 He also assisted S Ramanathan, Anil Ganguly, and Prashant Nanda.
 He then directed two Marathi films, Manuski and Halahal.
-Later he started making Odia films.
-His first Odia film Manini was said to be the first Silver Jubilee film in Odisha.
-He finally shifted to the Bengali film industry where he has made numerous successful films over the years.
-He speaks seven languages — Kannada, Hindi, English, Marathi, Gujarati, Odia, and Bengali.
+Later he started making Odia films and later shifted to the Bengali film industry.